sustainsw/sustainsw.github.io/pages/people.md

         {% capture intro_william_heseltine_carp%}
-        Dr William Heseltine-Carp is an NIHR Academic Clinical Fellow in neurology at University Hospitals Plymouth NHS trust (UHPNT).
+        Dr William Heseltine-Carp is an NIHR Academic Clinical Fellow in neurology at
+        <a href="https://www.plymouthhospitals.nhs.uk/">University Hospitals Plymouth NHS Trust (UHPNT)</a>.
 His previous research has focused on the roles of neuro-inflammation in functional neurological disorders.
 His work now focuses on a UKRI MRC approved project in using machine learning to predict the future risk of stroke, from routinely collected hospital data.
         {% endcapture %}
         {% include person.html name="William Heseltine-Carp" image="/assets/img/William Heseltine-Carp.jpg"
         introduction=intro_william_heseltine_carp %}